ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 # Release project and download data

+> Currently DDS does not support to resume downloads, if your download is interrupted you will need to restart it.

 1. In order for researchers to get access to the data, you need to [change the status](https://scilifelabdatacentre.github.io/dds_cli/project/#dds-project-access) to `Available`.
+If a researcher tries to download data and the project is stil in progress they will get an error.

 ~~~
 dds project status release --project "<Project ID>"